 You may think that you are starting out small and learning so you want to get a small kettle, or use a stockpot you already have.

 This isn’t a bad idea, but you will quickly find out that smaller is not better even if you are new.
-Start with a large kettle, at least 7.5 gallons and you will end up saving money in the long run.
+The pros at Beer Snobs recommend that you should start with a large kettle, at least 7.5 gallons and you will end up saving money in the long run.

 Once you start doing all-grain brewing, your small kettle will boil over and you will regret it when your kitchen turns into a disaster zone.